Great Locomotive Chase: Adairsville to Ringgold

 The raiders now never got far ahead of Fuller and never had enough time to stop and take up a rail to halt the Texas.
 Destroying the railway behind the hijacked train was a slow process.
 The raiders were too few in number and were too poorly equipped with the proper railway track tools and demolition equipment, and the rain that day made it difficult to burn the bridges.
 As well, railway officials in Chattanooga had sufficient time to evacuate engines and rolling stock to the south, hauling critical railroad supplies away from the Union threat, so as to prevent their either being captured by General Mitchel or trapped uselessly inside Chattanooga during a Union siege of the city.

 With the Texas still chasing the General tender-first, the two trains steamed through Dalton and Tunnel Hill.
 The raiders continued to sever the telegraph wires, but they were unable to burn bridges or damage Tunnel Hill.
 The wood they had hoped to burn was soaked by rain.
 Just before the raiders cut the telegraph wire north of Dalton, Fuller managed to send off a message from there alerting the authorities in Chattanooga of the approaching stolen engine.

 Finally, at milepost 116.3, north of Ringgold, Georgia, just 18 miles from Chattanooga, with the locomotive out of fuel, Andrews's men abandoned the General and scattered.
 Andrews and all of his men were caught within two weeks, including the two who had missed the hijacking.
-And Mitchel's attack on Chattanooga ultimately failed.
+Mitchell's attack on Chattanooga ultimately failed.